yoshi415/djcity_chrome_extension/README.md

 - If autorate is enabled, the song will be automatically rated at selected rating on page load.
 - If 1-button download & autorate are both enabled, the song will be automatically rated & downloaded on page load.
   Will only download each type of song once with this option.
-- Replaces artist's names with a link to search for more songs from them.
+- Use overlay (top left) of screen to toggle options as well.
-- Displays message if there is an error or if the download is successful.
+- When overlay is visible, press `shift + arrow-up` or `shift + arrow-down` to change between song types.

 ## Installation